 Located in the heart of the city, this former private mansion from the early 19th century has been transformed into an art center dedicated to international exhibitions.
-It is the main entity of Montpellier Contemporain, an artistic ecosystem grouping together two exhibition spaces and an art school.
+It is the main entity of Montpellier Contemporain, an artistic ecosystem hat goes from arts training to collection, production, exhibition and mediation, which encompasses a fine arts school and two contemporary art centres.

 Located in the heart of the city, this former private mansion from the early 19th century has been transformed into an art center dedicated to international exhibitions.
-It is the main entity of Montpellier Contemporain, an artistic ecosystem grouping together two exhibition spaces and an art school.
+It is the main entity of Montpellier Contemporain, an artistic ecosystem hat goes from arts training to collection, production, exhibition and mediation, which encompasses a fine arts school and two contemporary art centres.

 Programme